Dr Aziz Barez

 Dr Antonio Giustozzi

 Antonio Giustozzi has been working on Afghanistan since the 1990s and has extensively published on Afghan security issues, politics and state-building.
-After serving with UNAMA in 2033-4, he ran the Afghan component of the Crisis States Research Centre project at LSE in 2004-11.
+After serving with UNAMA in 2003-4, he ran the Afghan component of the Crisis States Research Centre project at LSE in 2004-11.
 He has studied Afghanistan's army and police in detail, as well as the country's warlords and insurgents.
-He is currently running an extensive project on the Taliban as an insurgent movement for KCL.
+His most recent book is the Taliban at war (2019).
 Dr Giustozzi will not always be able to work pro bono.

 Email: nassim [dot] majidigmail [dot] com